MarcoEterno/frameformer-architecture/README.md

-# Thought implementation in LLMs
+# Thought implementation in LLMs: the Frameformer
 While LLMs are advancing towards human level intelligence in many fields, the thought processes that characterize a human are far from being implemented in the standard full stack implementations of